krokicki/Smaug/README.md

 # [Smaug](http://github.com/krokicki/smaug)

 Smaug is a chat bot for simultaneous deployment on multiple protocols.
 He aims to bridge various chat protocols by providing a unified logging view and tunneling mechanism.
 There are also various plugins available to do some useful stuff.

 ## Features

+* Support for IRC and Discord chat protocols
 * Logging chat transcripts to a searchable database, as well as to log files (mIRC format)
 * Web application for searching and viewing log transcripts
 * User management via Django admin interface
-* Currently supports IRC and Discord chat protocols
 * Useful plugins which work across all protocols:
     * Create tunnels between protocols, for example so that a user in IRC can talk to a Discord channel
     * Send messages to offline/away users
-    * Search with Google
+    * Search Google
-    * Search logs with a bot command
+    * Search chat transcripts
     * Embed YouTube video information when a link is pasted
     * Keep track of URLs pasted into chat, and minify long ones
     * Simple polls